YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 ========================

 #.
 After you have copied the application that you made in the last module (see Setting Up),
    change into the application ``08_adv_config``.
 #.
 We've been updating the path to our CSS assets for each application, but now we're going
    to define a static application name, so we'll be able to use the same path to the CSS assets in the future and in hosting environments.
-Add the following to ``application.json`` and modify the path to the CSS asset for the last time.
+Define the static application name with the ``staticHandling`` object in the ``application.json`` (shown below) and then modify the path to the CSS asset for the last time.

    .. code-block:: javascript